SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   If ``True``, :ref:`collisional ionization <CollIonization>` will occur.
 One of the species groups must be all electrons (:py:data:`mass` = 1), and the other one all ions of the same :py:data:`atomic_number`.

-.. py:data:: debug_every

-  :default: 0

-  | Number of timesteps between each output of information about collisions.
-  | If 0, there will be no outputs.

 For more details about the collision scheme in :program:`Smilei`, see :doc:`collisions`